GIScience/gis-training-resource-center/content/Modul_3/en_qgis_classification_ex1.md

 OSM place search.
 ```

 Add the airports of Bo and Kenema as points to the layer `Sierra_Leone_airports`.
-Find help on the addition of features to a point layer [here](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_digitalization_wiki.md).
+Find help on the addition of features to a point layer [here](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_digitalization_wiki.html).

 8. *Optional:* In the attribute table, create a new column `Runway_length` and add the length of the runways of Bo and Kenema by measuring them approximately with the measuring tool ![](/fig/measuring_tool_icon.png).

-9. Now we want to create a intutive visualization of the differences in food insecurity.
+9. Now we want to create a intuitive visualisation of the differences in food insecurity.
 To achieve this we use the "[Graduated Classification](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_graduated_wiki.html)" visualization option for the layer `Sierra_leone_foodinsecurity_2015` by displaying the polygons according to classes created based on the "Total_FI" column in the attribute table.
     * Right-click on the layer `Sierra_leone_foodinsecurity_2015.shp` in the `Layer Panel` -> `Properties`.
 A new window will open up with a vertical tab section on the left.
 Navigate to the `Symbology` tab.
-    * In the topmost drobdown menu choose `Graduated`.
+    * In the topmost dropdown menu choose `Graduated`.
 Under `Value` select “Total_FI”.
     * Further down the window click on `Classify`.
 You now should see multiple classes based on the value range of the "TotalFI" column represented with different colours.
 You can adjust the colours by picking different colour palettes in the drop down menu `Color ramp`.
 Also, you can modify the value distribution of the classes by selecting different classification modes ([Wiki](https://giscience.github.io/gis-training-resource-center/content/Wiki/en_qgis_graduated_wiki.html)) in the `Mode` dropdown menu.
     * Play around with these options to achieve a visualisation that suits the display of the values.
 Once you are done, click `Apply` and `OK` to close the symbology window.